smk291/tetris/readme.md

 #### Tetris-related reading material<a name="tetris"></a>

-See [this article](https://en.wikipedia.org/wiki/Tetris) for an introduction to the game and [this article](https://tetris.wiki/Tetris_Guideline) for the official Tetris guidelines.
+See [this article](https://en.wikipedia.org/wiki/Tetris) for an introduction to the game and [this article](https://tetris.wiki/Tetris_Guideline) for the official Tetris Guideline.

 #### Key terms and concepts:<a name="keyconcepts"></a>